macmillanpublishers/RSuite_Word-template/README.md

 This repo is for storing and maintaining assets related to the Macmillan RSuite Word template.

-Details for packaging and installing the RSuite Word-template on Word for PC and Mac below.
+Details for packaging and installing the RSuite Word-template below: on Word for PC or Word for Mac (2016).

 ## Assets required for installation